Interior Designer McKinney TX – By Foran Interior Design.

 How to change your home from traditional to modern/transitional.

-A lot of people ask me how to update their interior design from heavy traditional to more modern / transitional.
+I am an interior designer from McKinney TX and a lot of people ask me how to update their interior design from heavy traditional to more modern/transitional.
 I also have people ask me about changing their ornate heavy traditional furnishings to a clean traditional design (still has traditional elements, just not heavy and ornate).
-In this blog I will talk about changing from heavy traditional (Old World) to a modern / transitional look.
-In the next blog I will talk about changing from Old World to Clean Traditional.
+In this blog, I will talk about changing from a heavy traditional (Old World) to a modern/transitional look.
+In the next blog, I will talk about changing from Old World to Clean Traditional.